octo-technology/OpenTezos/docs/dapp/front.md

 - the contract address
 - to connect to a Tezos network, so we will use the `useTezos` hook
 - to save the contract into the component state
-- to reload the contract whenever the tezos toolkit changes
+- to reload the contract whenever the Tezos toolkit changes

 We will put the logic that retrieves the contract into an effect like this: